Velana International Airport: Expansion of the airport

-The New Runway became operational by 6 October 2022, with a Boeing 777 operated by Emirates from Dubai, UAE, landing on the new Runway, with the existing runway being converted into a permanent taxiway, as TMA finished moving to the new seaplane terminal by August 2022.
+The new runway became operational by 6 October 2022, with a Boeing 777 operated by Emirates from Dubai, UAE, landing on the new runway, with the existing runway being converted into a permanent taxiway, as TMA finished moving to the new seaplane terminal by August 2022.
 The old runway was closed by a departing Turkish Airlines Airbus A330 bound for Istanbul, Turkey.
-The runway was developed by China's Beijing Urban Construction Group (BUCG) at a cost of USD 452 million.
+The runway was developed by the BUCG at a cost of USD 452 million.
 With the operationalization of the new runway, the waiting time between landing flights will be decreased from 15 minutes to 3 minutes.
-The previous runway only accommodated 8 flights per hour.
-Meanwhile, the new runway can accommodate 21 flights per hour.
+The previous runway only accommodated 8 flights per hour, while the new runway can accommodate 21 flights per hour.